pkelaita/l2m2/README.md

   - If you've updated the supported models, run `make update-docs` to reflect those changes in the README.
   - Make sure to run `make tox` regularly to backtest your changes back to 3.9.
 - **Integration Test**
-  - `cd` into `integration_tests`.
-  - Create a `.env` file with your API keys, and copy `itests.example.py` to `itests.py`.
+  - Create a `.env` file at the project root with your API keys for all of the supported providers (`OPENAI_API_KEY`, etc.).
-  - Write your integration tests in `itests.py`.
-  - Run locally with `python itests.py -l`.
-    - _Note: make sure to pass the `-l` flag or else it will look for an L2M2 distribution.
-Additionally, make sure l2m2 is not installed with pip when running the integration tests locally._
-    - A shortcut to do this from the top-level directory is `make itl` (integration test local).
+  - Integration test your local changes by running `make itl`.
-  - Once your changes are ready, from the top-level directory run `make build` to create the distribution and `make itest` to run your integration tests against the distribution.
+  - Once your changes are ready to build, run `make build` (make sure you uninstall any existing distributions).
-    - _Note: in order to ensure a clean test environment, `make itest` uninstalls all third-party Python packages before running the tests, so make sure to run `make init` when you're done working on integration tests._
+  - Run the integration tests against the distribution with `make itest`.
 - **Contribute**
   - Create a PR and ping me for a review.
   - Merge!